Pavlo-dev2/linked-list-library/README.md

 # linked-list-libary
-This is a C libary for work with linked lists.
+Developed a C library for creating, manipulating, and managing linked lists.